livecomsjournal/livecomsjournal.github.io/_author_instructions/04_software_analyses.md

 ## Revision schedule for software analyses
 * Articles should be updated when simulation packages have major revisions, or when the standard benchmarks change.
-* Run scripts, supporting files, and analysis routines should be provided via version-controlled repositories, with appropriate updates.
+* Run scripts, supporting files, and analysis routines must be provided via version-controlled repositories, with appropriate updates.